 Paying for Drug Rehab

 Many people pay for drug rehab through health insurance.
 You should check with your insurance company to determine how much treatment your insurance will cover for you including cost and length of stay.
 In addition, there are treatment programs available in Michigan at very little cost to you.
 Some state and federally funded drug rehab and alcohol treatment programs are also available that reduce the cost of therapy.
 The point is, you should not let cost deter you from getting help for yourself or for a family member who has an addiction to drugs and alcohol.
+If you’re thinking that traveling to addiction rehab then give us a call and find out more about our treatment centers!

 - michigan.gov – Health Risk Behavior within the State of Michigan